mrscee/cloud-engineering-journal-2026/projects/S3-CRR-cross-region-replication/Cross-Region-S3+Bucket.md

 - AWS Management Console
 - Two AWS Regions (Region A → Region B)
-- No CLI or IaC in this lab (console-based)
+- No CLI or IaC in this hands-on (console-based)

 ---